brpthomas/prototypal-inheritance-js/README.md

 console.log('direwolf: ', direwolf);

 ```
 In the example, robbStark is an empty object but yet the direwolf object was created with name and sayHello methods.
-Let's take it a step further, let's run `direwolf.sayHello("Grey Wind")`.
+Let's take it a step further, let's run `robbStark.name("Grey Wind")`.

 It worked?